marresaburke/tracking_Louisville_crime/READMe.md

 Data Journalist: Marresa Burke (502)379-9365, marresa.burke@wave3.com

-File Naming Convention: `Agency_SummarizationOfDataSet_YearRange.csv` This name system identifies the agency where the data came from, general information  the set contains and the time period.

-# Overview:
+## Overview:
 This project analyzes the Louisville Metro Police Department's records for kids aged 13 to 17 who have been arrested for serious crimes such as possession of a gun.
 The findings from thsi analysis can used as a tool for non-profits and group violence intervention programs to better target their efforts to specifc age groups, identify trends, and find additional preventative measures.

+File Naming Convention: `Agency_SummarizationOfDataSet_YearRange.csv` This name system identifies the agency where the data came from, general information  the set contains and the time period.

-## Instructions:
+### Instructions:
 1. Clone the repo to your machine.
 2. Create a virtual environment and install the packages in the `requirements.txt`(instructions below).
 3. Run the python file. `python3 youthcrimes.py`